Yunteng-Cao/yunteng-cao.github.io/index.md

 </div>

 ## What we do
-We engineer programmable biomaterials by integrating **biomanufacturing**, **proteins/biomaterials engineering**, and **micro/nanoscale fabrication**.
+We engineer programmable biomaterials for biointerfaces by integrating **biomanufacturing**, **proteins/biomaterials engineering**, and **micro/nanoscale fabrication**.
 Our work aims to uncover **design rules** that connect molecular composition to multiscale function, enabling new capabilities in healthcare and sustainable systems.

 <div class="card">
   <strong>Theme 1 — Biomanufacturing of programmable biomaterials</strong><br/>